Allium tuberosum: Taxonomy

 Originally described by Johan Peter Rottler, the species name was validly published by Curt Polycarp Joachim Sprengel in 1825.
 A. tuberosum is classified within Allium in subgenus Butomissa (Salisb.)
 N. Friesen, section Butomissa (Salisb.)
 Kamelin, a group consisting of only A. tuberosum and A. ramosum L., which have been variously regarded as either one or two genetic entities.

 Distribution and habitat

 Allium tuberosum originated in the Siberian–Mongolian–North Chinese steppes, but is widely cultivated and naturalised.
 It has been reported as growing wild in scattered locations in the United States (Illinois, Michigan, Ohio, Nebraska, Alabama, Iowa, Arkansas, and Wisconsin).
-However, it is believed to be more widespread in North America because of the availability of seeds and seedlings of this species as an exotic herb and because of its high aggressiveness.
+However, it is believed to be more widespread in North America because of the availability of seeds and seedlings of this species as an exotic herb and because of its aggressiveness.
 This species is also widespread across much of mainland Europe and invasive in other areas of the world.